CAVS Privacy Notice April 2021

 Who are we?

 CAVS is the county voluntary council (CVC) for Carmarthenshire.
 Our mission is to Help Organisations and Improve People’s Lives.
-We are one of 19 organisations who are partners in Third Sector Wales (TSSW), a national network of third sector infrastructure bodies across Wales working at a local, regional and national level to deliver a Thriving, Sustainable Third Sector, Good Governance, Volunteering and Influencing and Strategic Engagement.
+We are one of 19 organisations who are partners in Third Sector Support Wales (TSSW), a national network of third sector infrastructure bodies across Wales working at a local, regional and national level.
+Our shared goal is to enable the third sector and volunteers across Wales to contribute fully to individual and community well-being, now and for the future

 What information do we collect about you, how and why, and who do we share it with?